Computing higher Leray-Serre spectral sequences of towers of fibrations: Study of the -page

 \section{Study of the $2$-page}

-We devote this section to the generalization of Serre's formula for the $2$-page of the spectral sequence of a fibration to the context of spectral systems associated with towers of $m$ fibrations.
+We devote this section to the generalization of Serre's formula for the $2$-page of the spectral sequence of a fibration to the context of higher spectral sequences associated with towers of $m$ fibrations.
 The formula is proved by Matschke \cite[Theorem~5.1]{matschke2013successive} in a topological framework, as we have seen in the statement of Theorem~\ref{thm:Serre-Matschke}.
 Here we present a different proof in the simplicial framework we have adopted throughout this paper.
-The theoretical results of this section provide a simplicial version of the Serre spectral system, in a similar way to what happened with the Serre spectral sequence, introduced by Jean Pierre Serre in 1951~\cite{Ser51} and translated to a simplicial language only in 1962 by Shih Weishu~\cite{Shih1962}.
+The theoretical results of this section provide a simplicial version of the higher Leray--Serre spectral sequence, in a similar way to what happened with the ordinary Leray--Serre spectral sequence, introduced by Jean Pierre Serre in 1951~\cite{Ser51} and translated to a simplicial language only in 1962 by Shih Weishu~\cite{Shih1962}.

 The result we will prove is the following: \begin{theorem} Consider a tower of $m$ fibrations in the simplicial framework we introduced, as in~(\ref{eq:tower_of_fibrations2}), and suppose that the simplicial sets $G_1, \ldots ,G_{m-1},B$ are $1$-reduced.
-The terms of the $2$-page of the associated spectral system over $D(\Z^m)$ are
+The terms of the $2$-page of the associated higher spectral sequence are